oorona/staffai/README.md

 * **Modular Message Processing:** Core message handling logic (engagement decisions, rate limiting, context preparation, LLM calls) is encapsulated in a dedicated `MessageHandler` class (`utils/message_handler.py`) for better organization and maintainability.
 * **Context Injection:** When replying to a bot message that was part of another user's conversation, the bot intelligently injects the necessary context for a coherent reply and merges that thread into the replier's history.
 * **Interaction Triggers:** Responds when mentioned (`@Bot`), when replied to, or based on a configurable random chance.
-* **Welcome Messages:** Greets new members in a designated channel with a unique, LLM-generated welcome message including a randomly chosen programming language code snippet (configured via `utils/prompts/welcome_*.txt`).
 * **Advanced Rate Limiting:** Protects against spam and overuse:
     * Limits based on **message count** per user within a configurable time window.
     * Limits based on **total LLM tokens** consumed per user within the time window (uses `tiktoken` and API usage data).